Indian Banking Stocks Under Pressure

 -

-Investors fear regulatory tightening + deposit outflows
+Investors fear regulatory tightening and deposit outflows

 -